Northern Black Polished Ware: Proto-Northern Black Polished Ware

-Proto-NBPW was first reported by Giovanni Verardi in his excavations at Gotihawa in the Terai of Lumbini, Nepal, recognised as the transitional phase from Black Slipped Ware to Northern Black Polished Ware, which can be identified through its lustrous black surface with red spots, this spots are due to evident problems in the high temperature firing process, and this ware is dated between 12th and 8th centuries BCE, featuring a black section, a thin slip, very thick walls, and the typical thali shape.

-Rakesh Tewari comments that Verardi has noticed the presence of proto-NBPW at Gotihawa in 900-800 BCE and observed "that Proto-NBPW may exist at all the NBPW sites of the region dated to or earlier than the 9th-8th century BCE", and Tewari suggests this pottery can be at least two centuries older than c.
+Proto-NBPW was first reported by Giovanni Verardi and his team in their excavations at Gotihawa in the Terai of Lumbini, Nepal, this recognised as a transitional phase from Black Slipped Ware to Northern Black Polished Ware.
+This ware can be identified from its lustrous black surface with red spots, the spots due to evident problems in the high temperature firing process.
+This ware is dated between 12th and 8th centuries BCE and features a black section, a thin slip, thick walls and the typical thali shape.
+Rakesh Tewari commented that Verardi noticed the presence of proto-NBPW at Gotihawa in 900-800 BCE and observed "that Proto-NBPW may exist at all the NBPW sites of the region dated to or earlier than the 9th-8th century BCE."
+Tewari suggests this pottery can be at least two centuries older than c.
 800 BCE.

 Sites

 Some notable NBPW sites, associated with the mahajanapadas, are as follows: